giraud/reasonml-idea-plugin/website/docs/get-started/project-types.md

 2. BuckleScript
 3. Esy (Beta)

-Project types are auto-detected and a single IDEA project may contain multiple project types.
+Project types are auto-detected, and a single IDEA project may contain multiple project types.
 An IDEA project can even contain multiple of the same type of project (mono-repo).

 # Project Detection
 Projects are auto-detected but may require additional setup.
 Detection is based on the presence of certain project configuration files.
 These are outlined below.